Chia-Network/chia-dev-guides/guides/crash-course/inner-puzzles.md

 ---
-slug: /crash-course/nested-puzzles
+slug: /crash-course/inner-puzzles
-title: Nested Puzzles
+title: Inner Puzzles
 ---

 Puzzles all have something in common, they output a list of conditions.
 This tells the blockchain what you want to do with the coin.